Tasha Sounart: Career

 Tasha Sounart began her career as an animator on A Bug's Life at Pixar.
 She was an animator there for nine years, before leaving Pixar for Double Fine Productions.

 At Double Fine, she was the lead animator on Brütal Legend.
 During the period of time when Brütal Legend was left with no publisher, the head of the Double Fine studio, Tim Schafer, gave the project leads a chance to forget about what they were doing and come up with concepts and lead a team on smaller projects over the course of two weeks to develop prototype games, dubbed the "Amnesia Fortnight".
 Sounart pitched an idea that she had when she was at Pixar about a game centered on kids trick-or-treating on Halloween.
 The prototype game, Costume Quest, was pitched to publishers, and THQ greenlit the game with a $2 million budget.

 Tasha Sounart has a webcomic called Tasha's Comic, which was created as part of Double Fine Comics.
 During the production of Brütal Legend, Double Fine's webmaster, Klint Honeychurch, created a flash game based on Tasha's Comic, called Tasha's Game with artwork and animation by Sounart.

 On September 9, 2011 she posted her last comic on Double Fine's website and moved her comic to her personal blog because she had left Double Fine to rejoin Pixar as their lead franchise artist.

 On December 19, 2012, Tasha Sounart announced that she was expecting her first child.
 She gave birth to a son named Colton on July 3, 2013.

 Recognition

 Tasha Sounart won awards in the categories of art and for "Rising Star" at the Women in Gaming Awards at the 2011 Game Developers Conference.

 Tasha's Game was nominated for "Best of Casual Gameplay 2008" in the platform browser games category from Jay is Games.
 Costume Quest was awarded the "Best Downloadable Game of the Year" at the 2010 Spike Video Game Awards and "PSN Game of the Year 2010" by PlayStation: The Official Magazine.

+She animated the "When She Loved Me" sequence in Toy Story 2 which, co-director Ash Brannon said, is "an example of perfect animation casting".
+Brannon found it helpful that a woman animated Jessie, believing no one could have done it better than Sounart.